 “He called the spiders Big Brother One and Big Brother Two.
 They tracked his every movement with anthropomorphic eyes.”

-‘Rejections’, After The Pause, June 2016 (also performed at Quart Short Literary Reading Night, July 2016)
+‘Rejections’, After The Pause, June 2016 (also performed at Quart Short Literary Reading Night, Winter 2016)

 “We suggest you learn how to disable the ‘caps lock’ function on your keyboard.
 We’re able to read, ‘Marriage is the Splice of Life’ quite clearly without the entire text in bold.
 Your cat may be able to assist you with this.”